facile-it/php-oauth2-http-client/README.md

 To improve performance and avoid to fetch tokens when not necessary we can cache tokens using the `CachedProvider`.

-The cache is based on the grant parameters
+The cache is based on the client, the request URI host, and grant parameters.

 ```php
 use Facile\OpenIDClient\Service\AuthorizationService;